 A laxative is a substance that you use to help you have a bowel movement.
 A stool softener is a type of laxative called an emollient laxative.
-This means all stool softeners are laxatives, but not all laxatives are stool softeners.

-There are also many types of over-the-counter laxatives, so choosing the right one may seem a little tricky.
+There are many types of over-the-counter laxatives, so choosing the right one may seem a little tricky.

 How does each type work?
 How is each used?
 What’s the difference between a stool softener and a laxative?
 Let us help you sort some of this out.